LostArtefacts/TRX/docs/16-OUTFITS.md

 #### `O_LARA_SKIN_SWAP_EXTRA`
 This object contains various additional meshes for Lara, such as altered torsos when the TR1 braid is in use, Lara's combat face, and meshes used in extra animations, such as pulling the dagger in Dragon's Lair.
+It also contains both the TR1 and TR2/3 braid.

 #### `O_LARA_SKIN_SWAP_GUNS`
-This object contains holsters - both empty and equipped with the various guns - as well as the guns themselves when they are in Lara's hands.
+This object contains holsters - both empty and equipped with the various guns - as well as the guns themselves when they are in Lara's hands or on her back.

 #### `O_LARA_SKIN_SWAP_LEGS`
 This object contains copies of Lara's legs for each outfit, with holster strap